BetterTheWorld/FlipGiveSDK_Ruby/README.md

 ```
 We recommend using its own initializer file `myapp/config/initializers/rewards.rb`.

-Rewards is now ready to use.
+The SDK is now ready to use.
+se
 ### Usage

 The main purpose of `FlipgiveSDK::Rewards` is to generate Tokens to gain access to FlipGive's Rewards API.
 There are 6 methods on the gem's public API.